robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ^ adding code increases complexity & therefore risk—more bugs to fix, more change, turtles all the way down.

-^ Therefore, we need to reuse code.
+^ Code reuse limits complexity.
+“Code reuse” means:

 ^ Reusing implementations boils down to “Don’t Repeat Yourself” or “DRY.”
 We factor out code we want to reuse into a function, method, or class, and call it from the places which need its behaviour.
 One function, used by multiple callers.

-^ Reusing interfaces is the flip side of the coin.
+^ The flip side is reusing interfaces.
 A function which takes a parameter of a given class can take any subclass, because a class defines an interface shared—reused—by its subclasses.
 Likewise, a function which takes a parameter of a given protocol can take any concrete type conforming to it—that’s what protocols are for.
 One function, taking multiple types.

 ^ Broadly speaking, the most common tools we employ for code reuse are subclassing & composition.